South Africa

 Green at the end of the rainbow?

 South Africa is a complex country, with a complex past.
-Generations of racist and colonial rule came to an end with the country’s first fully democratic elections in 1994, but the legacy of apartheid still casts a long shadow over the Rainbow Nation’s economy and society.
+Generations of racist and colonial rule came to an end with the country’s first fully democratic elections in 1994, but the legacy of apartheid still casts a long shadow over the Rainbow Nation.
+And the country has been particularly hard hit by COVID-19, which has had a devastating impact in social and economic terms.

-One of the most ethnically and culturally diverse nations in the world – with 11 different official languages enshrined under the constitution – it is also by some measures the world’s most unequal country.1 Wealth and opportunity are still divided starkly across racial lines, with white South Africans earning on average five times more than their black compatriots.
-By GDP the second largest economy on the continent, South Africa still suffers from high rates of poverty and unemployment, and the gap between the country’s GDP and its Human Development Index ranking is second only to Botswana.2
+One of the most ethnically and culturally diverse nations in the world – with 11 different official languages enshrined under the constitution – South Africa is also by some measures the world’s most unequal country.1 Wealth and opportunity are still divided starkly across racial lines, with White South Africans earning on average five times more than their Black compatriots.
+Despite boasting the second highest GDP on the continent, South Africa still suffers from high rates of poverty and unemployment, and the gap between the country’s GDP and its Human Development Index ranking is second only to Botswana.2

 The government has made faltering steps towards a greener economy, with a 2011 National Strategy for Sustainable Development and the 2019 introduction of a much-delayed carbon tax.
 But overall commitment to sustainable economic reform is tentative at best: the 2011 NSSD expired in 2015 and has not been replaced, and despite world-class solar energy resources, South Africa has been agonisingly slow in weaning itself off domestic coal for energy use.

 In this context, the lack of a commitment to an adequate green economy strategy – one which could guide a just and equitable transition towards new green industries, jobs, and inclusive well-being – is doubly disappointing.
-With South Africa’s National Development Plan due to enter its next five-year implementation phase in 2020, the opportunity to seize a greener, fairer future is there for the taking.
+With South Africa in dire need of structural economic reform to chart a path out of potential COVID-19 recession, the opportunity to seize a greener, fairer future is there for the taking.

 Policy Scores